fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 On top of the required ROI-table colums, the masking-ROI-table `AnnData` object must have an attribute `obs` with a key matching to the `instance_key` zarr attribute.
-For instance if `instance_key="label"` then `table.obs["label"]` must exist, and each one of its items match to one of the labels in the image in `"../labels/label_DAPI"`.
+For instance if `instance_key="label"` then `table.obs["label"]` must exist, with its items matching the labels in the image in `"../labels/label_DAPI"`.

 ### Feature tables